Healthy Homes Assessment Te Mata Hills

 Home Assessments Te Mata Hills for Rental Properties

-There are many concerns you should look for when conducting the home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are a myriad of concerns you should look for in an home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy services ruling can be extremely costly for landlords and property managers.
-For professional assistance, get in touch today to book your rental property home assessment.
+The consequences of not having an Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling can have a significant impact for property owners and landlords.
+For expert advice get in touch today to book your rental properties home assessment.

 home assessments for rental properties